NHSDigital/record-a-vaccination-guidance/app/index.md

 ## The vaccinations you can record in RAVS

-Depending on your setting, you can record all or some of these vaccinations in RAVS:
+Depending on your setting, you can record some or all of these vaccinations in RAVS:

 - COVID-19
 - Flu
 - Pertussis
 - RSV
+- MenB
 - Pneumococcal

-- MenB
+Last updated: 17 April 2026